bjess/bjess.github.io/README.md

 Master of Divinity - Counseling: Liberty University

-Master of Science - Spanish Language Education: NOVA University
+Master of Science - Spanish Language Education: NOVA Southeastern University

 Master of Arts in Religion - Specialization in Counseling: Liberty University